marcuu/manner/README.md

 ### Selecting Meals

 - Utilise the dropdown menu for each day to select a meal.
+- Expand the lunches section to also include lunches.
 - The dropdown menus are populated with meal options from the database.
+- Meals are split by mealType and only included in the relevant meal section.

 ### Generating a Shopping List